isomerpages/govtech-gobusiness-main/pages/epjs/upgrade-skills/skillsfuture-enterprise-credit.md

 ### Subsidies and funding:

-If you are eligible*, you will be able to utilise your one-off $10,000 credit for:<br><br><ul><li>Enterprise Transformation programmes by various government agencies hosted on the Business Grant Portal (BGP). **You will be able to claim up to S$7,000 credit only.**</li><li>Workforce Transformation programmes including courses aligned to the Skills Frameworks and funded by SkillsFuture Singapore (SSG), Job redesign initiatives, and Career Conversion Programmes etc. by Workforce Singapore (WSG). **You will be able to claim the full S$10,000 credits.**<br><br>*In addition to qualifying for the SFEC, you will also have to meet the eligible criteria of the individual SFEC-supportable programmes before you can draw down the credit.
-The credit can be used for training courses that commenced from 1 April 2020, and for schemes that are applied on or after 1 April 2020.</li></ul>
+If you are eligible*, you will be able to utilise your one-off $10,000 credit for:

+- Enterprise Transformation programmes by various government agencies hosted on the Business Grant Portal (BGP). **You will be able to claim up to S$7,000 credit only.**

+- Workforce Transformation programmes including courses aligned to the Skills Frameworks and funded by SkillsFuture Singapore (SSG), Job redesign initiatives, and Career Conversion Programmes etc. by Workforce Singapore (WSG). **You will be able to claim the full S$10,000 credits.**

+*In addition to qualifying for the SFEC, you will also have to meet the eligible criteria of the individual SFEC-supportable programmes before you can draw down the credit.
+The credit can be used for training courses that commenced from 1 April 2020, and for schemes that are applied on or after 1 April 2020.

 ---

 ### Eligibility criteria:

 Eligible employers have been qualified for SFEC over 5 qualifying periods.
-Employers that have fulfilled the eligibility criteria for SFEC will be informed by Enterprise Singapore.<br><br>Please refer to the table below for the qualifying periods and the respective eligibility criteria.
+Employers that have fulfilled the eligibility criteria for SFEC will be informed by Enterprise Singapore.

+Please refer to the table below for the qualifying periods and the respective eligibility criteria.

 ---